AML/KYC service policy

 We do not disclose the internal thresholds of automatic locks and do not disclose the parameters, used by our payment providers to prevent their use for illegal transactions, including money laundering.
 All transactions are automatically verified in accordance with the AML policy and international standards, and transactions that do not meet these requirements are automatically rejected.

-Refunds are only possible for verified users., who have successfully passed the KYC procedure and have no reasonable links to money laundering or other illegal activities.
+Refunds are only possible for verified users who have successfully completed KYC through a third-party provider, and for whom no reasonable links to money laundering or other illegal activities have been identified.

-In such cases, the KYC procedure is not required for a refund.
+- KYC is not required for a refund;

-This process is applied in the absence of other risk factors, signs of intentional circumvention of compliance procedures, or other circumstances that require additional verification in accordance with AML`s internal standards.
+- It is applied only in the absence of factors of deliberate circumvention of compliance or other circumstances requiring extended verification.